GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

 To create a heatmap you first need a layer containing data points or 'samples'.
 These points are distributed in an area with some areas containing more than others.
 The __density__ of the points in space determines the intensity of the colour on the heat map.

 In QGIS, there are two methods to create heatmaps.
 The first method uses the symbology tab and is generally a lot faster.
 The second method uses the interpolation tool __"Heatmap (Kernel Density Estimation)"__ and offers more parameters to adjust.
 The advantage of the processing tool is that you can set a radius using metric units (for example the number of points in a __100 Meters__ radius compared to using the millimetres or pixels of your computer screen) and set a variable radius that is determined by another attribute.
 The next section discusses the creation of heatmaps using the symbology tab.
-A guide on how to create a heatmap using the processing tool can be found [here](link)

 > insert link